[Related Blood Test: whole body test]

 You can plan ahead and make the experience hassle-free.
 Here’s how:

-- Think about portions.
 Most restaurants serve portions suited to feeding two to three moderately hungry diners.
-Order smaller portions or split them into two if someone else on your table is interested in that dish.
+Order smaller portions or split them into two if someone else on your table is, interested in that dish.
 This would avoid a guilt trip by overeating or wasting the food.

 - While traveling, when you are forced to eat out most of the times, keep snacks handy – dried fruit, pretzels and nuts have a long shelf life and a life savior when on the road.